 When Ouran High School Host Club isn't making you laugh from the sheer ridiculousness of its melodramatic comedy, it's warming your icy heart by devoting episodes to reuniting couples torn apart by circumstance or showing just how much the other hosts actually care about Haruhi at the end of the day.

-Studio Ghibli: Any of the Studio Ghibli films aimed at children are this. (disclaimer)Make sure to look up a premise to what you're watching beforehand.
+EVERYTHING by Studio Ghibli - hell, any of the Studio Ghibli films aimed at children are this! (disclaimer)Make sure to look up a premise to what you're watching beforehand.
 TV Tropes is not responsible if you're half way into Studio Ghibli's Grave of the Fireflies before you realize it's a Tear Jerker about orphaned Japanese children in World War 2.
 Just make sure you stay away from NightmareFuel.Hayao Miyazaki unless you want them potentially Ruined Forever.

 My Neighbor Totoro, a Slice of Life movie about a loving family consisting of two young sisters, an attentive father, and a mother who is sick in the hospital (but getting better).
 And the furry, friendly supernatural critters the girls befriend.